airalab/robonomics-grant-program/proposals/iot_anomaly_checker.md

 Our project has 5 deliverables, both for the general public and those in charge of Robonomics, detailed below:

 - Web application (source code) published on Github with MIT license for use (with documentation in the same repository).
-- Complete video tutorial on using the application (in Spanish, with English subtitles), published on YouTube or another platform to select.
+- Complete video tutorial on using the application in english and spanish, published on YouTube or another platform to select.
 - Complete documentation in english (in Gitbook), both of the solution and the details of each component (source code), in order to invite people to extend the project.
 - Detail of the work done in PDF format (to present it to the directors and managers of Robonomics).
 - At least 2 virtual meetings (meetups) with the Latin American communities of Microsoft Azure and IoT to show the application and publicize Robonomics and its components in detail.